top of page

 • a pounding or fluttering heart beat (heart palpitations)

-What other problems can hypermobility cause?
+What other issues can symptomatic hypermobility cause?

 People with hypermobility may have other related conditions and further symptoms, including: